 When adding managed clients, consider which client types to include.

-If you add IP addresses to a role, administrators for that role can report on all activity for the specified machines.
-If you add users to a role, administrators can report on all activity for those users, regardless of the machine where the activity occurred.
+- If you add IP addresses to a role, administrators for that role can report on all activity for the specified machines, regardless of who is logged on. - If you add users to a role, administrators can report on all activity for those users, regardless of the machine where the activity occurred.

 Administrators are not automatically included as managed clients in the roles they administer, since that would enable them to set their own policy.
-To allow administrators to view their own Internet usage, enable self-reporting (see Self-reporting, page 356).
+To allow administrators to view their own Internet usage, enable self-reporting (see Self-reporting, page 372).